buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

         kubectl get namespaces

-11. Lets verify if the secret azdevops is created, but before we do that lets switch context to our newly created namespace:
+11. Lets verify if the secret azdevops is created, but before we do that lets switch the current context to our newly created namespace:

         kubectl config set-context --current --namespace=azdevops-agents
         kubectl get secret